monyone/aribb24.js/README.md

 * drcsReplacement: Replace DRCS to text if possible
 * keepAspectRatio: keep caption's aspect ratio in any container. default: true
 * enableRawCanvas: enable raw video resolution canvas. it can get getRawCanvas method.
+* useStrokeText: use render outer stroke by strokeText API

 ## Build